3 injured in shooting at South Carolina mall; suspect sought

 According to North Charleston Police, the shooting happened shortly before 2 p.m. in a "common area" of the Northwoods Mall.

 Officers said two women and a man were found suffering from gunshot wounds.
 All three were taken to a local hospital for treatment.
-The severity of their injuries have not been disclosed at this time.
+While not going into details, Lt.
+Matt Hughes with the North Charleston Police Department said two people were listed in the hospital with 'minor non-life-threatening injuries' and another with serious injuries.

 Officials released a photo of a person of interest in the shooting.

-Note: #UPDATE: three people shot at Northwoods mall, per North Charleston police.— Brodie Hart (@BrodieHart) February 14, 2021